torstenboettjer/sandbox/README.md

 # Use a specific shell output named 'backend'
 use flake .#backend
 ```

-#### Common shell environment
-The shared Home Manager module *shell.nix* in the home directory maintains a consistent shell across environments.
-This ensures that all developer environments share the same user-level applications at the command line, incl. dotfiles and shell settings.

 ### Developer Tools
 The User Flake is the single source of truth for an individual developer's personal setup.
 It itis stored in the user's configuration directory, typically at *~/.config/*.
 It defines all user-level applications and personal settings (called "dotfiles").
 By storing the entire Home Manager configuration, this single file ensures that your personal toolset and preferences are identical across all the machines and environments you use.
 The User Flake is your personalized setup that follows you everywhere.